A characterisation of the category of compact Hausdorff spaces: Coherent categories

 sending a subobject $m\colon S\mono Y$ to its pullback along $f$ is a $\wedge$-semilattice homomorphism preserving the top element.
 Thus, whenever $\C$ is a category with pullbacks, there is a well-defined functor

-into the category $\SL$ of $\wedge$-semilattices with top elements and semilattice homomorphisms preserving the top elements, which sends a morphism $f\colon X\to Y$ in $\C$ to $f^*\colon \Sub{Y}\to \Sub{X}$.
+into the category $\SL$ of $\wedge$-semilattices with top elements and semilattice homomorphisms preserving the top elements, which sends a morphism $f$ in $\C$ to $f^*$.
 Next, we look at the case where the pullback functors are upper (or right) adjoint.

-The \emph{image} of a morphism $f\colon X\to Y$ in $\C$, if it exists, is the unique subobject $m\colon S\mono Y$ such that: \begin{itemize} \item $f$ factors through $m$; \item if $m'\colon S'\mono Y$ is another subobject through which $f$ factors, then $m$ factors through $m'$. \end{itemize} That is, the image of $f$ is the smallest subobject of $Y$, in the partial order $\leq$ of $\Sub{Y}$, through which $f$ factors.
+The \emph{image} of a morphism $f\colon X\to Y$ in $\C$, if it exists, is the unique subobject $m\colon S\mono Y$ such that: \begin{itemize} \item $f$ factors through $m$; \item for any subobject $m'\colon S'\mono Y$ through which $f$ factors, $m$ factors through $m'$. \end{itemize} That is, the image of $f$ is the smallest subobject of $Y$, in the partial order $\leq$ of $\Sub{Y}$, through which $f$ factors.
 Henceforth, we denote by $\exists_f(X)$ the image of $f$.
 In particular, the morphism $f$ factors as

 Moreover, there is an order-preserving function

 sending a subobject $m\colon S\mono X$ to the image of the composition $f\circ m\colon S\to Y$.
 It is not difficult to see that this function is lower (or left) adjoint to the pullback functor $f^*$.
 In symbols,